Pay Yourself First, Then Look Towards Other Investments

 Nope.

-Let’s take a deep dive into a health spending account for example.
+Let’s take a deep dive into a health savings account (HSA) for example.

 A health savings account is a tax-advantaged medical savings account that is intended to be used for qualifying medical expenses.